 Many direct debits, standing orders and regular payments operate on a credit basis, whereby you are essentially borrowing the cost of service from the provider and then paying it back each month.

 Without this payment pattern, you will not build up a sufficient credit history, which would give you a favourable credit rating.

-Here at Suits Me, we’re an alternative banking solution offering a comprehensive e-money account.
-Our accounts are personal e-money current accounts which work similarly to a traditional bank account, without the overdraft facility.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Here at Suits Me®, we’re an alternative solution offering a comprehensive e-money account.
+Our accounts are personal e-money accounts which work similarly to a traditional bank account, without the overdraft facility.
+You’ll gain access to an online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,

 - Send money within the UK via a transfer, international transfers are available via a partner in the Suits Me® app,

 - Gain access to our exclusive cashback reward programme where you’ll automatically get a percentage of your money back when you use your Suits Me® debit card with our retail partners.

 Opening a Suits Me® account takes 3 minutes and you’ll gain access to your online account immediately so you can start managing your money.
 We don’t ask for proof of address or run a credit check.
 We accept 99.8% of all applicants – so if you’re looking for a suitable alternative solution apply today!